Sturm-Liouville operators with measure-valued coefficients: Singular Weyl--Titchmarsh--Kodaira functions

 Since $\psi_z$ is a non-trivial solution, we furthermore have $0<||\psi_z||^2$. \end{proof}

 We conclude this section with a necessary and sufficient condition for Hypothesis~\ref{hypREFS} to hold.
-To this end for each $c\in(a,b)$ let $S^D_{(a,c)}$ be the self-adjoint operator associated to $\tau|_{(a,c)}$ with a Dirichlet boundary condition at $c$ and the same boundary condition as $S$ at $a$.
+To this end recall that for each $c\in(a,b)$, $S_{(a,c)}$ is some self-adjoint operator associated with the restricted differential expression $\tau|_{(a,c)}$.
 The proofs are the same as those for Schr\"{o}dinger operators given in~\cite[Lemma~2.2 and Lemma~2.4]{kst}.